ruffrey/nurtrace/docs/learning-mechanisms.md

     - During sleep in the brain, weaker and more plastic synapses are pruned, while stronger synapses are ignored or spared and retained.
 Additionally, some dendrites grow on certain cells, seemingly making them more susceptable to receiving new connections.
+    - at least one study makes it seem like, during sleep, networks fire backward, and regular waves of firing occur, and somehow this leads to removal of unused synapses and/or neurons.